readytensor/rt-datasets-forecasting/README.md

 #### Description

-The "Bank Branch Network Simulation" dataset is a synthetic dataset that emulates the transaction activities of a fictitious bank network consisting of 32 branches over a period of 169 weeks.
+The "Bank Branch Transactions" dataset is a synthetic dataset that emulates the transaction activities of a fictitious bank network consisting of 32 branches over a period of 169 weeks.
 It captures the weekly transaction data for 6 different transaction types at each branch while simulating correlations between transaction types and branches.
 The dataset also models the impact of bank holidays.
 It is versatile, suitable for multi-variate forecasting, or individual series forecasting, with the option to use other transaction series as exogenous factors for forecasting tasks.

 #### Dataset characteristics